Makistos/suomisf/README.md

 ## API Design

 This is not implemented yet.
+Also very WIP anyways and lacks descriptions for return values.

 Strings used as search parameters are always used with ilike operator.
 So to search using a part of a string, you can use the percentage sign, e.g. using "Asimov%" as the person's full name will find all the names starting with Asimov (case independent).

+All replies are in JSON.

 ### Authentication